apache/privacy-website/faq/committers.md

  - the user approved the use of Google Analytics it was loaded

-Court decision around Google Analytics have changed various times in the past years and made it's use uncertain.
+Court decision around Google Analytics have changed various times in the past years and made its use uncertain.

 ### Can I use Google Fonts?